‘Attack We Will’: Trump vows victory in Afghanistan, stays silent on troop levels

 A "core pillar" of his strategy "is a shift from a time-based approach to one based on conditions," the president said, noting "how counter-productive it is for the United States to announce in advance the dates we intend to begin or end" military activities.

-While Trump vowed to "work with the Afghan government," he said the United States' "commitment is not unlimited, and our support is not a blank check."
+While Trump vowed to "work with the Afghan government," he said the U.S. "commitment is not unlimited, and our support is not a blank check."

-Trump's announcement comes after an extensive strategy review of U.S. efforts, including troop levels, led by National Security Adviser and former Afghanistan military leader General H.R.
+Trump's announcement comes after an extensive review of U.S. efforts in Afghanistan and the region that was led by National Security Adviser Gen. H.R.
 McMaster.

-Seated before Trump at Ft.
-Myer in addition to the uniformed members of the U.S. military were top administration officials, including Ambassador to the United Nations Nikki Haley, Attorney General Jeff Sessions, Treasury Secretary Steven Mnuchin, newly-minted Communications Director Hope Hicks, Press Secretary Sarah Huckabee Sanders, and Counselor to the president Kellyanne Conway.
+The president began his remarks with sobering words about the need for national unity and love for fellow Americans, a stark contrast from comments Trump had made less than a week earlier in which he drew widespread condemnation for blaming "both sides" for violence at a white nationalist rally in Charlottesville, Va., that left one woman dead.

-That Trump would not go into specifics marks a consistent theme from his campaign, when he had promised not to telegraph military decisions ahead of time.
-In recent weeks, the president has told reporters "we don't talk about that," when asked about preemptive strikes against North Korea.
+While he did not mention Charlottesville, Trump proclaimed that "love for America requires love for all its people.
+When we open our hearts to patriotism, there is no room for prejudice, no tolerance for bigotry."

 In March 2013, he tweeted "we should leave Afghanistan immediately."
 Months later, he warned against allowing "our very stupid leaders to sign a deal that keeps us in Afghanistan through 2024."